Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Graph Neural Network.md

     3. Train on a set of nodes, i.e. a batch of compute graphs
     4. Generate embeddings for nodes as needed, even for nodes we never trained on.

-- Inductive Capability
+- Inductive Capability: GNN can generalize to unseen nodes
-    - The same aggregation parameters are shared for all nodes.
+    - The same aggregation parameters are shared for all nodes, so we are not bounded by how the input nodes look like.
     - The number of model parameters is sublinear in |V| and we can generalize to unseen nodes.

   <img src="src/2.1.30.png" width="500">